Inspirations and Mentors

 She been there literally from her birth.

 Barbara has been Heather's first and main inspiration, introducing her to art, creativity and imagination early on in life.
-Continuing over all the years of changing, growing, maturing, stages of life, motherhood, marriage life, etc. to not only introduce Heather to art, culture, experiences but also to model by example.
+Continuing over all the years of changing, growing, maturing, stages of life, motherhood, marriage life, etc. to not only introduced Heather to art, culture, experiences but also to model by example.

 Barbara has been active for years in attending and supporting local artists, musicians, dancers, singers, performers.
 She has also been instrumental in encouraging her grandchildren to immerse themselves into any and all areas of the arts.
 Including taking them to live events, attending their school concerts/plays, etc. and gifting Heather's daughter an electric violin and gifting Heather's son her vintage 40+ year acoustic guitar to encourage their various interests.